-A number of countries has domestic market or domestic supply obligations to supply crude oil and/or natural gas for reduced prices.
+A number of countries have domestic market or domestic supply obligations to supply crude oil and/or natural gas for reduced prices.
 This includes Indonesia, Malaysia, Nigeria, Egypt and other countries.
-Ideally such obligations should be eliminated.
+Such obligations should be eliminated and where applicable, replaced with other fiscal features.